zoenkatz/otonomo-exercise/README.md

 ![mockup](https://raw.githubusercontent.com/naoric/otonomo-exercise/master/otonomo-web-preview.png)

 ## Subscribing to events
-We are using a `Streamer` instance to mock car events, nothing too fancy, just a class that receives a factory function and emit its output once in a while.
+We are using a `Streamer` instance to mock car events, nothing too fancy, just a class that receives a factory function and emits its output once in a while.

 You can initiate such `Streamer` by importing `createCarStreamer` function from `car-data-streamer`, it receives a `VIN` (17 uppercase alphanumeric characters) and returns a streamer, like so:
 ```